cs79/spline_deck/index.md

 ## Why would we ever want to do this?

-This could potentially have application in something like HFT, where a decently accurate prediction of a small incremental move in a security price, executed many times, could (possibly significantly) beat larger batch trades made on much more widely-spaced increments...
+This could potentially have application in something like HFT, where a decently accurate prediction of a small incremental move in a security price, executed many times, could (possibly significantly) beat larger batch trades made on much more widely-spaced increments.

-...or it could yield absolutely nothing of practical use, hence experimentation to see if it might!
+Alternatively, it could yield absolutely nothing of practical use, hence experimentation to see if it might!